-- identify technological outcomes as different to other objects because they been made by people - · describe a technological outcome in terms of what it looks like and what it is made of - describe a technological outcome in terms of what it does
+- identify technological outcomes as different to other objects because they been made by people - describe a technological outcome in terms of what it looks like - describe a technological outcome in terms of what it does.

-- explain that technological outcomes are different to other objects, because of the way they have been developed for a particular purpose, and they are made up of matter - describe the physical attributes of a technological outcome and how these allow it to function in a certain way for a particular purpose - describe a technological outcome in terms of how it helps and hinders people from doing things
+- identify technological outcomes and explain that they differ to other objects because of the way people have designed and made them for a particular purpose, and to function in a specific way - describe the physical nature of a technological outcome and explain how this allows the outcome to function in a certain way.

 Students could explore two related examples of technological products and technological systems, (for example a billy and an electric jug, and a non-sprung wooden clothes peg and a plastic spring clothes peg).
-Students could identify and explain why they think the examples are products or systems.
-Students describe the way in which the physical attributes of their technological outcome allows it to carry out the function it has been designed for, and evaluate how fit for purpose each outcome appears to be and whether it should it be used in a variety of different contexts and under different conditions of use, (for example, environmental conditions and user competence).
+Students could identify and explain why the examples could be called products or systems.
+Students describe the way in which the physical attributes of their technological outcome allows it to carry out the function it has been designed for, and suggest how fit for purpose each outcome appears to be.
+Students could discuss how changing the environmental condition or the age of the users might impact on how successfully the outcome could be used.

-The teacher could now provide the students with a partially developed brief that includes a conceptual statement and the performance specifications for a technological outcome.
+The teacher could provide the students with a partially developed brief that includes a conceptual statement and the performance specifications for a technological outcome.
 Depending on the prior knowledge and experience of the students, these may be related to the earlier examples, (for example, a peg for keeping food fresh once opened) or completely unrelated.
 In pairs, students explore a range of design ideas and evaluate these against the requirements provided in the brief as to how the technological outcome should function.
-On the basis of this evaluation, the designs are ranked in order of potential fitness for purpose.
-The three highest ranked designs are then worked on to establish more clearly the physical attributes needed to ensure they will function as intended, and a presentation is produced to communicate these.

-Students present their ideas and other class members critique their ideas in terms of fitness for purpose - taking into account the ease/safety of working materials, aesthetic qualities, and the cost and sustainability of the materials selected.
-Students discuss other functions that the design as it is, or with modification, could be used for by different people in different situations.
-A whole class discussion could focus on differences and similarities in the design ideas and link these to the complex relationship between the physical and functional nature of technological outcomes.
+Students could also discuss other functions that a modified version of the design could be used for by different people in different situations.
+A whole class discussion could focus on differences and similarities in the design ideas and link these to the relationship between the physical and functional nature of technological outcomes.

-- identify technological outcomes as products or systems and explain why they have been categorized as such - describe the physical attributes of a technological product and a technological system, and how these allow it to function in a certain way for a particular purpose - describe a technological outcome in terms of how it impacts on people's capability to do things
+- categorise technological outcomes as products or systems and explain why they have been described as such - describe the physical nature of a technological product and explain how this allows the outcome to function in a certain way - describe the physical nature of a technological system and explain how this allows the outcome to function in a certain way.